FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/31-questions.md

 >
 > We need an unbiased dataset in order to assess perfomance of 3D to 1D prediction.

-**Question: **How do you compare proteins of different length?
+**Question:** How do you compare proteins of different length?

-> ❓
->
-> By using local alignment
+> By using local alignment (Smith-Waterman)

-**Question: **What is the significance in using information from protein families \(also inferred as evolutionary information\) as input to the ML device predicting 3D structure?
+**Question:** What is the significance in using information from protein families \(inferred evolutionary information\) as input to the ML device predicting 3D structure?

+> * The profile is a record with information about the 3D reality of the protein, showing evolutionary conserved regions.
-> * It is additional information for the ML device, which is clearly relevant for the structure
+> * It is thus additional information for the ML device, which is clearly relevant for the structure.
-> * the profile is a record with information about the 3D reality of the protein
->
-> ❓

-**Question: **How can I use 1D information to get a 3D structure?
+**Question:** How can I use 1D information to get a 3D structure?
 What can you do with a 1D structure?

 > It is impossible to reconstruct a full 3D structure from 1D information.
-1D structure can be used for
 >
+> 1D structure can be used for
 > * optimizing a profile
 > * predict whether a protein is soluble
 > * predict whether a protein is a transmembrane protein
 > * input for further secondary structure prediction
-> * ❓

-**Question: **What is a 2D contact map \(distance map\)?
+**Question:** What is a 2D contact map \(distance map\)?
 How can it be obtained?

-> ❓
->
-> Shows distsnce between all possible a.a. pairs.
->
+> * A contact map shows the pairwise distance between all amino acids in a sequence (protein).
+> * It contains the same information as the 3D structure, except for the chirality (mirror image)
-> By using 3D structure and distance functions \(i.e. Voronoi contacts\)
+> * It is obtained from the known 3D structure with the use of distance functions \(i.e. Voronoi contacts\)

-**Question: **Explain the concept between the notation of 1D, 2D, 3D structure.
+**Question:** Explain the concept between the notation of 1D, 2D, 3D structure.
 What is in the PDB?
 What does the DSSP give?

-> **?**
+> * 1D - secondary structure (HEL)
+> * 2D - contact map
+> * 3D - tertiary structure, 3D shape of protein
 >
-> 1D - secondary structure
->
-> 2D - contact map
->
-> 3D - tertiary structure, 3D shape of protein
->
-> In PDB there is only 3D structure
+> * In PDB there is only 3D structure
->
-> DSSP assigns secondary structure according to hydrogen-bond pattern
+> * DSSP assigns secondary structure according to hydrogen-bond pattern from 3D structure as input.

 ### Questions \(Tuesday, 4th July\)

 **Question:** Why do we need separate methods to predict secondary structure for membrane and water-soluble / non-membrane proteins?
-What is needer for membrane prediction beyond secondary structure?
+What is needed for membrane prediction beyond secondary structure?

-> Methods trained to predict secondary structure in soluble environment fail for membrane proteins \(empirical observation\).
-Reason for this is that the environment \(the membrane\) is very different.
+> * Methods trained to predict secondary structure in soluble environment fail for membrane proteins \(empirical observation\).
+> * Reason for this is that the environment \(the membrane\) is very different.
 >
-> Number of alpha - helixes is important, as it defines function of membrane protein.
-Position of alpha-helixes, topology.
+> * When predicting membrane proteins the following information is important:
->
+>    * Number of TMHs
-> ❓
+>    * Position of TMHs (+- 5 residues overlap)
+>    * Topology of TransMembrane Protein (where is inside / outside)

 **Question:** What is the principle difference between PSI-BLAST and CLUSTALW \(or any other multiple sequence alignment method\)?